Black-faced Spoonbill Ecological Exhibition Hall

 黑面琵鷺生態展示館正門口

-The Black-faced Spoonbill Ecology Exhibition Hall will be temporarily closed for rust removal and reinforcement work starting from April 6, 2023 (Thursday).
-The reopening time can be referenced on the Facebook fan page.
-The exhibition hall is located not far from the Black-faced Spoonbill Bird Watching Pavilion and its main habitat, situated on water.
-Its unique architecture is designed to avoid disturbing the natural ecology.
-The interior features exhibition space that provides detailed information about the Black-faced Spoonbill, including its life cycle, wetland ecology, conservation efforts, and sustainable development.
-(This exhibition hall belongs to the Biodiversity Research Institute of the Council of Agriculture) The Black-faced Spoonbill, nicknamed the "Black-faced Dancer," is listed as an endangered species.
-Currently, there is a stable population of Black-faced Spoonbills that migrates to the Zengwen River Estuary to winter, arriving around September to October and staying until March to May of the following year.
-The Black-faced Spoonbills rest during the day and forage at night, starting their playful activities and bathing around 4 or 5 PM, where you might be lucky enough to see them take flight gracefully.
-In addition to the well-known Black-faced Spoonbill, there are about 200 other species of migratory birds at the Zengwen River estuary.
+The Black-faced Spoonbill Ecological Exhibition Hall is located not far from the Black-faced Spoonbill Birdwatching Pavilion and its main habitat.
+The structure is built on water, with a unique design intended to avoid disturbing the natural ecosystem.
+The interior features exhibition spaces that provide detailed information about the Black-faced Spoonbill, including its life history, wetland ecology, conservation efforts, and sustainable development.
+(This exhibition hall is affiliated with the Biodiversity Research Institute of the Ministry of Agriculture.)
+The Black-faced Spoonbill, known as the "Black-faced Dancer," is classified as an endangered species and has a stable population that migrates to the Tainan Seashore of the Zengwen River estuary for wintering, typically arriving in Taiwan from September to October and staying until March to May of the following year.
+The Black-faced Spoonbill rests during the day and forages at night, starting its activities around 4 or 5 PM when they begin to play, bathe, or preen each other's feathers.
+If fortunate, one might witness the impressive flight of the Black-faced Spoonbill.
+Besides the well-known Black-faced Spoonbill, there are approximately 200 species of migratory birds observed at the Zengwen River estuary.
+In winter, more bird species can be observed, with common sightings including gulls and sandpipers, while resident birds such as doves and white-browed wagtails are also frequently seen, indicating a rich avian resource.

 Black-faced Spoonbill Ecological Exhibition Hall Introduction

-The Black-faced Spoonbill Ecological Exhibition Hall will be temporarily closed for rust removal and reinforcement work starting from April 6, 2023 (Thursday).
-The reopening time can be checked on the Facebook fan page.
-The exhibition hall is located not far from the Black-faced Spoonbill Birdwatching Pavilion and its main habitat, built on water with a unique design intended to avoid disturbing the natural ecosystem.
-Inside the hall, there are exhibition spaces that provide detailed information about the Black-faced Spoonbill, including its life history, wetland ecology, conservation efforts, and sustainable development.
-(This exhibition hall is affiliated with the Agricultural Research Institute of the Bureau of Agricultural Products).
-The Black-faced Spoonbill is known as the “Black-faced Dancer” and is listed as an endangered species.
-Currently, there is a stable population wintering at the Qigu Zengwen River estuary, arriving in Taiwan around September to October and staying until March to May the following year.
+The Black-faced Spoonbill Ecological Exhibition Hall is located not far from the Black-faced Spoonbill Birdwatching Pavilion and its main habitat.
+The building is situated on water and features a unique design to avoid disturbing the natural ecosystem.
+Inside, there are exhibition spaces that provide detailed information about the Black-faced Spoonbill, including its life history, wetland ecology, conservation efforts, and sustainable development.
+(This exhibition hall is affiliated with the Agricultural Research Institute of the Council of Agriculture.)
+The Black-faced Spoonbill, also known as the "Black-faced Dancer," is classified as an endangered species.
+Currently, there is a stable population of Black-faced Spoonbills that migrates to the Qigu Zengwen River Estuary to winter annually, arriving in Taiwan from September to October and staying until the following March to May.
 The Black-faced Spoonbill rests during the day and forages at night, starting to play, bathe, or preen their feathers around 4 or 5 PM.
-If you’re lucky, you might see the impressive sight of a Black-faced Spoonbill taking flight.
-In addition to the well-known Black-faced Spoonbill, there are about 200 species of migratory birds at the Zengwen River estuary, with a greater variety observed in winter.
-Common sightings include gulls and sandpipers, while resident birds such as the spotted dove and white-browed bulbul are also prevalent, showcasing a rich diversity of birdlife.
+If you're lucky, you might even witness the magnificent sight of the Black-faced Spoonbill soaring in flight.
+Besides the well-known Black-faced Spoonbill, there are about 200 species of migratory birds at the Zengwen River estuary.
+In winter, a wider variety of birds can be observed, with common families including gulls and sandpipers.
+Resident birds such as the spotted dove and white-browed bulbul are also frequently seen, making the birdlife resources quite rich.

 Recommended Hotel Bookings